The Best Coffee Tampers In The UK 2022

 My Observations

-Another Lelit tamper, and this one is all stainless steel, yet at 250g apparently lighter than the one above which has an Aluminium deal with, which amplifies my suspicions that this tamper does not have an auto shut off… 😉
+Another Lelit tamper, and this one is all stainless steel, yet at 250g apparently lighter than the one above which has an Aluminium handle, which amplifies my suspicions that this tamper does not have an auto shut off… 😉

-Compatible with a lot of other espresso coffee machines, including:
+Compatible with most other espresso coffee machines, including:

 Gaggia Classic